ArjunFrancis/FREE-AI-RESOURCES/README.md

 - **Industry professional?** Choose your [domain path](#-for-industry-specific-learners)

 ### Step 2: Follow a Learning Path
-Pick one of our 5 complete paths above or customize your own
+Pick one of our 5 complete paths above or customize your own based on your goals

 ### Step 3: Build Projects
-Apply what you learn with real datasets and problems
+Apply what you learn with real datasets and problems from [Datasets & Benchmarks](resources/datasets-benchmarks.md)

 ### Step 4: Join the Community
 - Share your progress